 Pro Vice-Chancellor for Research and Innovation

 Nigel's work has had a strong international focus.
-In addition to time spent working in the US and the Netherlands, he has worked on collaborative projects in Ethiopia, Zimbabwe, Zambia, Mocambique, Argentina, China and India.
-He is currently a Visiting Professor of the Chinese Academy of Sciences working with the CAS Institute for Mountain Hazard and Environment and Sichuan University.
+In addition to time spent working in the US and the Netherlands, he has worked on collaborative projects in Ethiopia, Zimbabwe, Zambia, Mozambique, Argentina, China and India.
+He is currently a Visiting Professor of the Chinese Academy of Sciences.

 Nigel is a native of the East Midlands having grown up in Nottingham.
 He is a keen runner and maintains a strong interest in national and international politics.
 You can follow him on twitter @DMUPVCResearch.